luuquangtrung/ml4typhoon/README.md

 ## 1. Introduction

-This code repository provides (i) a workflow to generate meteorological observation samples from different climatological datasets; and (ii) a deep learning framework to exploit the generated data, based on RestNet-18 architecture.
+This code repository provides (*i*) a workflow to generate meteorological observation samples from different climatological datasets; and (*ii*) a deep learning framework to exploit the generated data, based on RestNet-18 architecture.

 For the former, two climatological datasets are used:

-MERRA-2 by the National Aeronautics and Space Administration (NASA) (Gelaro et al., 2017) and Tropical cyclone information from the International Best Track Archive for Climate Stewardship (IBTrACS) (Knapp et al., 2010).
+* MERRA-2 by the National Aeronautics and Space Administration (NASA) (Gelaro et al., 2017) and
+* Tropical cyclone information from the International Best Track Archive for Climate Stewardship (IBTrACS) (Knapp et al., 2010).

 The standardized datasets will be used for subsequent ML tasks in the latter framework.

+This repository has been submitted to Zenodo for official reference: https://doi.org/10.5281/zenodo.17459622.

 ## 2. Input data
 ### 2.1.
 IBTrACS